antlr/stringtemplate4/doc/introduction.md

 }
 ```

 We can inject instances of `User` just like predefined objects like strings and can refer to properties using the `.` dot property access operator.
 StringTemplate interprets `o.p` by looking for property `p` within object `o`.
 The lookup rules differ slightly between language ports, but in general they follow the old JavaBeans naming convention.
 StringTemplate looks for methods `getP()`, `isP()`, `hasP()` first.
 If it fails to find one of those methods, it looks for a field called `p`.
-In the following example, we access properties id and name.
+In the following example, we access properties `id` and `name`.
 Also note that the template uses `$...$` delimiters, which makes more sense since we are generating HTML.

 ```java
 ST st = new ST("<b>$u.id$</b>: $u.name$", '$', '$');